seqan/seqan/manual/source/Tutorial/PatternMatching.rst

   Supports larger q-grams.
   Needle and q-gram must have the same size.

-Besides the :dox:`Finder#find find` interface there is another interface for indices using suffix tree iterators to search exact ``needle`` occurrences described in the tutorial :ref:`tutorial-indices`.
+Besides the :dox:`Finder#find` interface there is another interface for indices using suffix tree iterators to search exact ``needle`` occurrences described in the tutorial :ref:`tutorial-indices`.

 Assignment 3
 """"""""""""